Impact of Clifford operations on non-stabilizing power and quantum chaos: of two-qubit gates up to single-qubit Clifford operations

 and the unitaries along the edge CNOT --- SWAP can be parametrized as

-The operator $U'$ can be transformed into $U$ by making use of Clifford operators.
-Therefore, it is natural to expect them to have similar non-stabilizing powers when the corresponding parameters $J$ are equal, which is indeed what we find, see the numerical results shown in Fig.~\ref{fig:Mag_extra}.
-These curves do not follow the exact same law as that of the other edges studied in the main text, but they do share some qualitative similarities.
+The operator $U'$ can be transformed into $U$ through the action of Clifford operators.
+Therefore, it is natural to expect them to have similar non-stabilizing powers when the corresponding parameters $J$ are equal, which is indeed what we find --- see the numerical results shown in Fig.~\ref{fig:nonst1}(e) and ~\ref{fig:nonst1}(e).
+These curves do not follow the exact same law as that of the other edges shown , but they do share some qualitative similarities.
 Near the end points of the edges, $m_p$ vanishes as they represent Clifford gates.
 Moreover, the curves are symmetric around the midpoint of the edges.